JoelSjogren/video-organizer/README.md

 ## NAME ##
-video-organizer - organize your videos
+vorg - organize your videos

 ## DESCRIPTION ##
 The purpose of this text-based application is to sort your files: films, series and subtitles.
 If you, for example, give it the files